What is Land Remediation Relief?

 - Loss-making companies can give up the future use of losses to reduce tax bills in return for a cash payment from HM Revenue.
 This is called a “tax credit” and is 24% of the qualifying spend.

-If you, or your clients, have developed, brownfield sites or have refurbished commercial property assets, then Land Remediation Relief can help improve cash flow and profitability.
-Land remediation relief can be claimed on past developments and can add value to future projects.
+If you, or your clients, have developed used sites or older commercial property assets, then land remediation tax relief can improve the viability of schemes and your cash flow and profitability.
+Land Remediation Relief can be claimed on past developments and add value to future projects.

-For developers this is currently the only corporation tax incentive available, and because of recent tax law changes non-UK resident company landlords are now able to claim the relief for the first time.
+For developers this is currently the only corporation tax incentive available for property expenditure.
+And because of recent tax law changes, company landlords that are not resident in the UK are now able to claim LRR for the first time.
 So, it should not be overlooked.